AreyanR/SitRight/README.md

 ### Steps

 1. **Download and Extract**
-   * Download the SitRight zip file
+   * Download the SitRight zip file located at the top of this git page
    * Move and Extract (unzip) the file to your Desktop
    >Note: The folder is required to in your desktop for the next commaand to work